My Chevy pickup

 Chevy Chevrolet truck

-I drive a 2005 2WD Chevrolet Colorado Pickup with an I4 (4 cylinder fuel-injected, variable valve timing) engine.
+I used to drive a 2005 2WD Chevrolet Colorado Pickup with an I4 (4 cylinder fuel-injected, variable valve timing) engine.

 Chapter 0: How to buy a new truck